ThePhD/ThePhD.github.io/_posts/2018-12-03-The San Diego Aftermath.md

 [The presentation](/vendor/future_cxx/papers/presentations/d1132.pdf) went well in LEWGI.
 Some things needed patching up, which I managed to fix up for the post-San Diego mailing (the papers were due November 26th, so I sent all mine in).
 A lot of questions in LEWG around whether or not we want to solve this just for the C++ Standard Library pointers, or if we want to solve it for all smart pointers.
 A non-negligible amount of people wanted to solve this for just the Standard Library, but a lot more votes were for solving this for everyone.
 I am very much strongly in favor of solving this for everyone: having other people reinvent the wheel is not to our benefit as a community.

 I also found some more usages of this in the wild.
-Asides from Microsoft's WRL::ComPtrRef, quite a few company's internal versions of this, and my own version of this, there is also one in Adobe's Chromium.
+Asides from Microsoft's `WRL::ComPtrRef`, quite a few company's internal versions of this, and my own version of this, there is also one in Adobe's Chromium.
 It's even more widespread than I initially find, and more and more people are very much excited about this.

 One of the things LEWG asked me to explore was different extension mechanisms.
 I evaluated quite a few and got back with their results quite swiftly in the next revision of the paper.
 One of the biggest contenders to get rid of the current class-based overriding mechanism was to use ADL.
 While attractive at first, it is actually a flamingly bad idea.
 Particularly, because of the way the factory functions and constructors for these types would work: